QuantumSimulator

 ▶ Try it in the simulator

-Creates entanglement when the control is in superposition — each qubit alone looks random but the pair is perfectly correlated.
+When the control is in superposition, entanglement is created.
+Each qubit alone looks random, but their outcomes are perfectly correlated.

 Bloch sphere

-Conditional rotation of the target qubit.
-When the control is in superposition, both qubits move inside the Bloch sphere (they become entangled and individually mixed).
+Conditionally rotates the target qubit on the Bloch sphere.
+When the control is in superposition, both qubits move inside the Bloch sphere, indicating they are entangled and individually in a mixed state.

 Truth table